rscohn2/syclreference/source/runtime/dpcpp-classes-class-templates-and-defines.rst

-The following table summarizes the DPC++ classes, class templates, and defines of the programming language.
+The following table summarizes the DPC++ classes, class templates, and defines of the programming model.
 In addition, the specific include file for the definition of these items are mentioned along with a description of each.